enthalpy change in solution header image.

 = 0.077 mol

 The zinc is in excess, which is what is required.
 This will ensure that the reaction goes to completion and all the copper sulfate will react.
-In order to calculate the enthalpy change for this displacement reaction we only take into account the mass of the solution as this is what we are measuring the temperature of.
+In order to calculate the enthalpy change for this displacement reaction we only take into account the mass of the solution as it is the solution we are measuring the temperature of.

 q = m x c x ΔT